READERS DESERVE DIGITAL RIGHTS

 In Boston, we'll be leading the way with our own demonstration on October 12th, 2019, at Pearson Education's corporate offices, followed by an evening hackathon on collaborative, freely licensed educational materials.

-If you're IRC-inclined, join us in the #dbd channel on the Freenode network for real-time chat and collaboration on DRM-related actions.
+If you're IRC-inclined, join us in the #dbd channel on the Freenode network for real-time chat and collaboration on free culture educational works, beginning at 10/12 at 17:00 EDT.
 We'll also be grouping together on the LibrePlanet wiki to discuss our plans.

 Are you an organization or project interested in supporting IDAD?